keyurpatil06/QuickTalk/README.md

 # Quicktalk

-Quicktalk is a real-time chat application built using the MERN stack, offering seamless messaging with support for private and group chats, emoji usage, file sharing, and a dark theme UI.
+Quicktalk is a real-time chat application built using the MERN stack, offering seamless messaging with support for private and group chats, emoji usage, file sharing.

 ## Features
 - **Real-time messaging**: Instantly send and receive messages with socket-based communication.